Edmir-Demaj/HopeForCancer/README.md

 | **Unfixed Bugs** |
 | ----------- |
-| When i like or dislike a post the heart icon doesn't change style based on like button status.
+| Doesn't show liked/disliked post status to users on blog page, only if they click on a post and go to post detail page can see the icon updated based on status.
 I am not aware of any other bugs.

 ---